nodejs/build/setup/windows/README.md

 # Windows Server 2012 R2 Setup

+THis setup also works for **Windows Server 2008 R2** after initial default updates applied from Windows Update.

 For io.js & libuv Jenkins setup, on a fresh server:

 1. Use Internet Explorer to install [Chrome](http://google.com/chrome) (while shaking fists at "Enhanced Security Configuration", who thought this was a good idea?)